JakmStakm/Jakm_D2_RunCounter/README.md

 # Installation

 Go to the releases section to find the latest .ZIP file.
-Download an unzip the file to run the setup.exe.
+Download and unzip the file to run the setup.exe.

 # Drag/Drop Overlay